 If you are asked to name a place and a book as your favourites, which ones will you choose?

 Tough one – Anywhere with Juanli in good light.
-If forced into a specific answer; the west coast of Scotland on a moonlit night after snowfall or the Himalaya by moonlight.
+If forced into a specific answer; the west coast of Scotland on a moonlit night after the snowfall or the Himalaya by moonlight.

 Quite an obscure one – Alone in the Wilderness by Mike Tomkies.
 An executive who gives up his high life in London to live in a cabin on the coast of British Columbia and his adventures with Bears.
-I read it when I was about 14 and finally found a first edition a few years ago and it still inspires me as much as it did when I was a kid.
+I read it when I was about 14 and finally found the first edition a few years ago and it still inspires me as much as it did when I was a kid.

 Lord of the Rings is obviously a classic, and I must have read it 15-20 times by now!